bearwatch-project/bearwatch-project.github.io/index.markdown

 ## Community bulletins - in English and Inuktitut

-- Thank you for participation and overview of toolkit in English and Inuktitut [Link to bulletin](assets/BearWatch_Toolkit_Community_Brief_Translated_2023.pdf)
+- Thank you for participation and overview of toolkit in English and Inuktitut [Link to PDF document](assets/BearWatch_Toolkit_Community_Brief_Translated_2023.pdf)

--
+- Bulletin on new assay for surveying pathigens in polar bears in English [Link to bulletin](assets/BearWatch_Toolkit_Community_Brief_Translated_2023.pdf)

+- Bulletin on new assay for surveying pathigens in polar bears in Inuktitut [Link to bulletin](assets/BearWatch_Toolkit_Community_Brief_Translated_2023.pdf)

 &nbsp;

 ## Links to News Artcles, Videos and Other Public Media